The arithmetic of critical values I: equicritical quartic polynomials: The Hurwitz space of Morse polynomials

 As in the case of polynomials, it is more natural to attach a datum to a suitable equivalence class of $G$-covers: we generalize the definition of topological equivalence by saying that two $G$-covers $(\phi:X\longrightarrow\P^1, \ \delta)$ and $(\psi:Y\longrightarrow\P^1, \ \xi)$ are equivalent, or isomorphic, if there is an isomorphism of covering spaces $\gamma:X\longrightarrow Y$ that commutes with the respective actions of $G$, i.e. $\delta(g)=\xi(\gamma g\gamma^{-1}) \ \forall g\in\Aut(\phi)$.
 We adopt the terminology \textit{$G$-cover class} and the notation $(\phi)$ for the equivalence class of $\phi$ under this relation.
 Isomorphic covers clearly have the same critical values, while the additional condition on the $G$-actions implies that the datum associated to a $G$-cover is an invariant of its class.
 Hence, we have a (noncanonical, due to its dependence on the choice of generators $\rho_i$) map

 sending $(\phi)$ to the inner Nielsen class representative of $(g_1,...,g_r)$ as defined above.
-The following result (see \citep[1.2]{Fr1} and \citep[2.2.1]{Fr2}) shows that $\Phi$ is a bijection: \begin{teo}[Riemann Existence Theorem, inner version] Given a datum $(r,G,C)$ and $r$ points $Q_1,...,Q_r$ in $\P^1$, $Ni(G,C)^{\text{in}}$ is in bijection with the set of classes of $G$-covers $\phi:X\longrightarrow\P^1$ that branch over $Q_1,...,Q_r$ with local monodromy $C$. \end{teo} \begin{rem} Here the genus of $X$ is uniquely determined by the datum: this is the Branch Cycle Lemma, see \citep[5.1]{Fr3}. \end{rem}

-Notice how in Theorem \ref{ret} the branching set is fixed, while in the situation that interests us it varies.
-The Riemann Existence Theorem for families (see again \citep[1]{Fr1}) enables us to construct Hurwitz spaces as parameter families of Nielsen classes over $\U_r$: in particular (see \citep[Theorem 1.1]{Ca}), the \textbf{inner Hurwitz space} has the property that for any $Q=(Q_1,...,Q_r)\in\U_r$, the fiber above $Q$ is in bijection with the set of $G$-cover classes that branch at $Q$ with local monodromy $C$.
-Moreover, it admits a unique algebraic model as an affine variety over a number field $k_0=k_0(C)$ such that $\Psi_r$ is defined over $k_0$ and, for any extension $K/k_0$, any $\sigma\in\gk$ and any $(\phi)\in H_r^{\text{in}}(G,C)(\overline{\Q})$, we have:
+The following result (see \cite[\S 1.2]{Fr1} and \cite[\S 2.2.1]{Fr2}) shows that $\Phi$ is a bijection: \begin{teo}[Riemann Existence Theorem, inner version] Given a datum $(r,G,C)$ and $r$ points $y_1,...,y_r$ in $\P^1$, $Ni(G,C)^{\text{in}}$ is in bijection with the set of classes of $G$-covers $\phi:X\longrightarrow\P^1$ that branch over $y_1,...,y_r$ with local monodromy $C$. \end{teo} \begin{rem} Here the genus of $X$ is uniquely determined by the datum: this is the Branch Cycle Lemma, see \cite[\S 5.1]{Fr3}. \end{rem} Notice how in Theorem \ref{ret} the branching set is fixed, while in the situation that interests us it varies.
+The Riemann Existence Theorem for families (see again \cite[\S 1]{Fr1}) enables us to construct Hurwitz spaces as parameter families of Nielsen classes over $\U_r$: in particular (see \cite[Theorem 1.1]{Ca}), the \textbf{inner Hurwitz space} has the property that for any $Q=(y_1,...,y_r)\in\U_r$, the fiber above $Q$ is in bijection with the set of $G$-cover classes that branch at $Q$ with local monodromy $C$.
+Moreover, it admits a \textit{unique} algebraic model as an affine variety over a number field $k_0=k_0(C)$ such that $\Psi_r$ is defined over $k_0$ and, for any algebraic extension $K/k_0$, any $\sigma\in\gk$ and any $(\phi)\in H_r^{\text{in}}(G,C)(\overline{\Q})$, we have:

 As mentioned at the end of \cref{1}, our focus will mainly lie on a \textit{reduced} Hurwitz space.
 Observe that there is an \textit{outer} $\PGL_2(\C)$-action on $G$-cover classes, given by $(\phi)^{\alpha}=(\alpha(\phi))$.
-We say that two $G$-cover classes in the same orbit are \textit{$\PGL_2(C)$-equivalent,} and refer to an equivalence class as a \textit{$G/\PGL_2$-cover class}.
+We say that two $G$-cover classes in the same orbit are \textit{$\PGL_2(\C)$-equivalent,} and refer to an equivalence class as a \textit{$G/\PGL_2$-cover class}.
 Then, given the same datum as above, the reduced Hurwitz space $H_r^{\text{red}}(G,C)$ is the affine variety of dimension $r-3$ obtained as the quotient of $H_r^{\text{in}}(G,C)$ by this action.
 Indeed, as we already observed in \eqref{outa} for polynomials and affine transformations, we have $\text{Branch}(\alpha(f))=\alpha(\text{Branch}(f)),$ and local monodromy around critical values is clearly preserved by the action.
 This gives a commutative diagram: